 Inverness and the Highlands:

-While in the Highlands, we visited Culloden battle field.
-Bonny Prince Charlie, sneaked into Scotland and led a revolution in 1746.
-The battle ended badly in Culloden for the Scots, and they have been part of Great Britain ever since.
+While in the Highlands, we visited Culloden battle field and museum.
+Bonny Prince Charlie, sneaked into Scotland and led a revolt in 1746.
+The battle ended badly for the Scots, and they have been part of Great Britain ever since.
 For a long time after this battle, it was illegal to wear a kilt or play bagpipes.

 Another stop was the Clava Cairns, which consist of three Neolithic stone mounds some 3,000 to 4,000 years old.
 They seem to be burial chambers with passages into the center.
 One of the Cairns passages line up with the winter solstice.

-The Campbell clan who sided with England rather than with Prince Charlie, made out very well after the revolution.
-The widow of the late count still lives in the castle.
-The current count inherited the land but the widow, his step mother inherited the Castle.
+The widow of the late count lives in the castle, which she inherited.
+The current count inherited the land only.
 She allows visitors to some of the rooms of the castle.
 They are magnificent with tapestries and paintings.

 We also strolled through the gardens and they were a total delight especially since the sun came out for a while.